gmr/helper/docs/configuration.rst

     The group name to switch to when the process is daemonized pidfile
-    The pidfile to write when the process is daemonized prevent_core
+    The pidfile to write when the process is daemonized
-    This bool value tells clihelper if it can write core files or not when there is a major issue

 .. _logging: